 It’s so easy, friends!
 Just head over to Amazon to pick out your favorite color of Milk Paint!

 Disclosure: I received a complimentary product for review purposes.
 The opinions expressed here are strictly my own.
-This post contains affiliate links.
+This post contains affiliate links at no cost to you.